-Interested users can enrol in these online courses via paid subscription packages.
-The benefit of this type of business is that it does not require financial stability, large resources or big office space.
-Business owners only need to prepare camera equipment, materials or smartphones, suitable corner space and good-quality headphones.
+Interested users can enroll in these online courses via paid subscription packages.
+The benefit of this type of business is that it does not require financial stability, large resources, or big office space.
+Business owners only need to prepare camera equipment, materials or smartphones, suitable corner space, and good-quality headphones.

 Nonetheless, teaching online does require professional expertise and solid academic knowledge.
 If the entrepreneurs can meet this condition, then they can easily set up this business.

 The lockdown due to COVID-19 can lead to restrictions on social freedom, but no matter what situation Malaysia is in, the need for knowledge and expertise always seems to be valuable.
 In the consulting business, when all physical offices were closed due to Covid-19, entrepreneurs can still equip themselves properly to offer online consulting services for their valued clients.